mendix/docs/content/en/docs/refguide/mobile/best-practices/deleted-flag.md

 ## 1 Introduction

-This pattern lets you remove deleted objects from the offline database via the **Sync-to-device** action.
+This pattern lets you remove deleted objects from the offline database via the [Synchronize to Device](/refguide/synchronize-to-device/) action.

 ## 2 Challenge

-Using **Synchronize to device from a Microflow** allows for fine-grained control over which objects to synchronize.
+Using **Synchronize to device from a Microflow** allows for fine-grained control over which objects are synchronized.
 However, it cannot be used to synchronize deleted objects to the offline database.
 This means that if an object is deleted on the server, it will remain on the client unless a full synchronization is run.

 ## 3 Solution